RazielO/hangman/README.md

-# hangman
+# Hangman (Ahorcado)

-Python hangman CLI
+Python hangman CLI multilanguage in spanish and english.

+(Uses internet for generating the words)